teamhanko/hanko/frontend/elements/README.md

 #### Events

-It is possible to bind callback functions to different custom events.
+It is possible to bind callbacks to different custom events in use of the SDKs event listener functions.
 The callback function will be called when the event happens and an object will be passed in, containing event details.

-- "hanko-auth-flow-completed": Will be triggered in combination with `&lt;hanko-auth&gt;` after a session has been created and the user has completed possible additional steps (e.g. passkey registration or password recovery).
+- "hanko-auth-flow-completed": Will be triggered in combination with `<hanko-auth>` after a session has been created and the user has completed possible additional steps (e.g. passkey registration or password recovery).

 ```js